 Something is changing in MSO’s network architecture.
 While we read a lot about DOCSIS 4.0, there are additional, significant, changes at how MSOs build their infrastructure.
 Let’s try to understand what drives multiservice operators (MSOs) / cable operators to make this change.

-Changing the way MSOs/cable operators build their networks
+How can MSOs/cable operators change the way they build their networks

 For these operators, one thing shared in common is that they have experienced exponential growth in traffic across their networks.
 This is driven by over-the-top (OTT) unicast programming, as well as by remote and work-from-home initiatives.